cherise-tan/harvard-cs50/README.md

 * Computers also use binary to represent images -> RGB
     * Within 3 bytes, each representing some amount of red, green and blue, we can represent millions of colours

-### Algorithms
-* ALGORITHMS are step-by-step instrutions for solving a problem

 ## Week 1
 ### C
 ```